 The vast majority of employers try to motivate their employees in some way.
 The work itself – its meaning and prestige, a pleasant and inspiring working environment and, of course, pay can help them to do this.
 Pay can be designed with regard to the type of work, how the work is scheduled and also, for example, linked to company achievements.
-In addition to the classic monthly salary, various modifications are thus offered, such as rewarding the processing of a certain task or linking part of the salary to the company’s profit or a certain project.
+In addition to the classic monthly salary, various modifications are thus offered, such as rewarding for the processing of a certain task, or linking part of the salary to the company’s profit or a certain project.
 It is up to the employer to consider what will be the most mutually interesting form that will help them attract quality, motivated employees.

 Wage versus salary